HKpowerStudio

 Organizing Move Management

-Start with the end and set your date!!
-The most important thing to keep an eye on is the end date…work backwards from there.
-Get your move scheduled ASAP or at least have a ballpark idea of when the move is happening, 6 weeks or 6 months is going to make a big difference!
-If you know who you will use, go ahead and book your ideal moving date now (you can change it later if needed).
+The most important thing to keep an eye on is the end date.
+Work backward from there.
+Get your move scheduled ASAP, or at least have an idea of when the move is happening.
+Six weeks or six months is going to make a big difference!
+If you know who you will use, book your moving date asap (you can change it later if needed).

 Make arrangements for weekly pick up or drop off of donations (again, something an organizer can do for you).